Is Bad Posture the Cause of My Back Pain?

 De Carvalho D, Greene R, Swab M, Godwin M. Does objectively measured prolonged standing for desk work result in lower ratings of perceived low back pain than sitting?
 A systematic review and meta-analysis.
 Work.
 2020;67(2):431-440. doi:10.3233/WOR-203292

-Prolonged sitting has been shown to induce transient low back pain (LBP).
+Prolonged sitting has been shown to induce transient low back pain.
 Height adjustable office desks now present the opportunity to replace sitting with standing in the workplace.
-Since standing has also been associated with LBP, this may not be an advisable alternative.
+Since standing has also been associated with back pain, this may not be an advisable alternative.

-The results of three studies were pooled using an inverse variance random-effects meta-analysis.
+The results of three studies were pooled & the authors stated that:

-‘Objectively measured prolonged standing postures during desk work did not induce significantly less perceived LBP compared to seated postures.’
+‘prolonged standing postures during desk work did not induce significantly less perceived low back pain compared to seated postures.’

-So, the evidence seems to be mixed when it comes to sitting or standing in terms of back pain.
-Prolonged sitting; however, has several negative influences in terms of health.
+So, the evidence seems to be mixed when it comes to sitting or standing in terms of back pain prevention.
+Prolonged sitting, however, has several negative influences in terms of health.
 For example, prolonged sitting is associated with negative metabolic changes which can predispose to weight gain, diabetes and cardiovascular disease.

 It appears that ‘active breaks’, where you are moving or performing exercise may be optimal for decreasing back pain incidence and improving overall health